ansuini/IntrinsicDimDeep/README.md

 But from the evidence we collected and from the results we found in the literature we are not able to draw definitive conclusions yet.

-We performed these experiments on a VGG-16 network trained on CIFAR-10; the architecture and the optimization procedure used for these experiments is taken from this [repository] (https://github.com/kuangliu/pytorch-cifar).
+We performed these experiments on a VGG-16 network trained on CIFAR-10; the architecture and the optimization procedure used for these experiments is taken from https://github.com/kuangliu/pytorch-cifar.

 Our main observations are: